scala notes

 - infix:

-- prefix:
+a + b:(a).+(b) - prefix:

-…) - postfix: methods that take no arguments
++,-,!and~.(short hand ofunary_+…) - postfix: methods that take no arguments

 - operator associativity:

-right ro left.
+:right ro left.

 no matter what associativity an operator has, its operands are always evaluated left to right